emberauclair/Aurelie2/docs/notes/confusion.md

 there is a block on my brain
 I'm afraid to even think about it
 Sometimes I let it rain
-It helps numb the pain though
+It helps numb the pain... yet,
 It does little to wash away the stain

 I'm scared of love